 We welcome feedback on our approach to inclusion, development and wellbeing, and actively seek to collaborate with our clients, other barristers’ chambers, charities and other organisations to refine our approach and maximise the impact we can make.

-Please contact Georgie Watts to start a conversation about working together, or to share your views.
+Please contact Isabel Bertram to start a conversation about working together, or to share your views.

 Please click here to view the diversity data for Radcliffe Chambers’ barristers and staff members.

 Please click here to read our reasonable adjustments policy.